-While every test brings something unique to the table, you will ultimately have three choices for Irish ancestry research.
-These are AncestryDNA, FamilyTreeDNA, and Living DNA – all of which offer unique benefits that cover different areas of genealogical research.
+While every DNA test brings something unique to the table, you will ultimately have three choices for Irish ancestry research.
+They are AncestryDNA, FamilyTreeDNA, and Living DNA – all of which offer unique benefits and vast DNA samples that cover different areas of genetic genealogy.

 A Comparison of the 3 Best DNA Tests for Irish Ancestry